Select Page

 Contact Tierra Fair at tfair@uwde.org or call 302-494-5442 if you have questions.

-The next Black Student Summit will happen in March 2024.
-If you want to get notified about the 2024 summit, please leave us your email and phone number, and we’ll let you know the second registration opens
+The next Black Student Summit will happen in early 2025.
+If you want to get notified about the 2025 summit, please leave us your email and phone number, and we’ll let you know the second registration opens